Share the Care

 ALS of Nevada Monthly Multi-Disciplinary Clinics

-One monthly ALS multidisciplinary clinic is held in Reno and two in different locations in Las Vegas with a neurologist, respiratory therapist, occupational therapist, speech language pathologist, dietitian, social worker, and a representative from ALS of Nevada at each clinic.
+One monthly ALS multidisciplinary clinic is held in two different locations in Las Vegas with a neurologist, respiratory therapist, occupational therapist, speech language pathologist, dietitian, social worker, and a representative from ALS of Nevada at each clinic.
 All Nevada pALS are eligible to attend and are scheduled every 3-6 months depending on their rate of progression.

 ALS of Nevada is a pALS -dedicated independent, non-profit 501(c) (3) organization committed to improving the lives of people afflicted with ALS (amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease), as well as serving their families and caregivers, throughout Nevada.
 Founded in 1998, the organization’s board of directors and executive director raise funds to support pALS services, pALS and caregiver programs and education.
 All monies raised are used solely for pALS and cALS living in the state of Nevada.